 - Visual acuity test – This eye chart measures how well you see at distances.

-How do you treat macular degeneration?
+How do you treat AMD?